tanersener/mobile-ffmpeg/README.md

 Files provided by this project are licensed under the LGPL v3.0.
 Source code of external libraries, FFmpeg and other supported libraries, is included with their individual licenses.

-Visit [License](https://github.com/tanersener/mobile-ffmpeg/wiki/License) wiki page for the details.
+Visit [License](https://github.com/tanersener/mobile-ffmpeg/wiki/License) page for the details.

+### CONTRIBUTING

+Feel free to submit issues or pull requests.

 ### See Also